 Wales Travel Guide

-With a name that springs from the Anglo-Saxon term waleas, meaning 'foreigner', it is hardly surprising that the Welsh have a unique culture, language and heritage that distinguishes them from the English, Scots and Irish, though as part of the United Kingdom, Wales is still subject to its laws and regulations.
-Although best known for their unpronounceable place names, roaring men's choirs, and fierce rugby teams, this is a friendly and hospitable nation.
+With a name that springs from the Anglo-Saxon term waleas, meaning 'foreigner', it is hardly surprising that the Welsh have a unique culture, language, and heritage that distinguishes them from the English, Scots, and Irish.
+However, as part of the United Kingdom, Wales is still subject to its laws and regulations.
+Best known for their unpronounceable place names, roaring men's choirs, and fierce rugby teams, this is still a friendly and hospitable nation.

 Wales is a land of nature and legend with stunning, unspoiled natural scenery that is protected by a series of large National Parks.
 Headline attractions include majestic parks like Brecon Beacons and Mount Snowdon, and scenic seaside communities tucked into craggy shorelines.
 For wilderness enthusiasts and lovers of the great outdoors, Wales is the ideal UK holiday destination.